Private/Non-NHS Fees

 Booking Your Appointment

-The NHS National Booking System will go live on 25th March 2025.
+The NHS National Booking System will close on Monday 16th June 2025.
 To book your appointment, simply visit the NHS National Booking System online or call 119.
 Follow the prompts to select your preferred time and location.

 Reception will not be able to book this appointment for you.